 - Online store

 As mentioned in step 4, your portfolio should contain only your best work, and it should be updated regularly.
-A travel blog is a great way to generate content for your site, boost your SEO rankings, and also to document your travels and share with the world your experiences.
+A travel blog is a great way to generate content for your site, boost your SEO rankings, and also to document your travels and share your experiences with the world.
 Finally, you could monetize your photos by implementing an online store.

 Social media is just as important as a website.
 Consider signing up to Facebook, Twitter, and Instagram to start with – these are the leading three social media platforms for travel photographers.
 In time, you could consider moving to other platforms too, but these three are a necessity.